briantsaunders/fastapi-rabbitmq-dramatiq-demo/README.md

 ### How Does this all Work?

 There are two big things that are happening here that we'll dig into.
 First when you send a `POST` to the `/tasks` endpoint we use Dramatiq to enqueue the message onto RabbitMQ.
-We then immediately response back to the client while a Dramatiq worker pops the message from the queue and sends it onto the corresponding actor.
+We then immediately respond back to the client while a Dramatiq worker pops the message from the queue and sends it onto the corresponding actor.

 **Enqueing Messages**